 Types of Reciprocating Pump

-Below are the various types of reciprocating pump and their function:
+Below are the various types of reciprocating pumps and their functions:

 Piston Power Pump